KittyGiraudel/site/_posts/2014-04-14-building-a-walk-function-in-sass.md

 As you can see, this is pretty straight-forward.
 The first argument is the list of colors (`$colors`) and the second argument is the name of the function you want to apply to each item from the list.

-Now le's move on to something slightly more complicated, with an extra parameter.
+Now let's move on to something slightly more complicated, with an extra parameter.
 Shall we?
 Instead of finding the complementary color of each item from the list, let's lighten all those colors.

 <pre class="language-scss"><code>$colors: hotpink deepskyblue firebrick;
 $complementary-colors: walk($colors, lighten, 20%);